Why was the Samaritan woman drawing water at noon? Because of ME!

 “Carry each other’s burdens, and in this way you will fulfill the law of Christ.”
 Galatians 6:2

 “We love because he first loved us.
 Whoever claims to love God yet hates a brother or sister is a liar.
 For whoever does not love their brother and sister, whom they have seen, cannot love God, whom they have not seen.”
 John 4: 19-20.

-We are called to Love, our neighbour, we are admonished from judging, we are called to support one another, we are called to be different than the Samaritans so that no modern Samaritan woman or man feels obliged to draw water at noon, because of us.
+We are called to Love, our neighbor, we are called to support one another, we are called to be different than the Samaritans so that no modern Samaritan woman or man feels obliged to draw water at noon, because of us.